Dr Eike Mark Rinke

 - Website: Mastodon | Twitter | ORCID | White Rose | Open Access REF

-My scholarship has been published as books and articles in refereed journals including the Journal of Communication, Political Communication, and the International Journal of Communication.
+My scholarship has been published as books and articles in refereed journals including the Journal of Communication, Political Communication, the International Journal of Press/Politics, Communication Methods and Measures, and the Proceedings of the National Academy of Sciences.

 I received the 2017 Outstanding Dissertation in Political Communication Award from the Political Communication Division and the 2015 Gene Burd Outstanding Dissertation Award from the Journalism Studies Division of the International Communication Association (ICA) as well as the 2016 Burns “Bud” Roper Fellow Award from the American Association for Public Opinion Research (AAPOR) and 2015 Distinguished Junior Scholars Award from the Political Psychology Section of the American Political Science Association (APSA).

-I am currently an Associate Editor of Political Communication, the official journal of the Political Communication Divisions of the ICA and APSA, and also served as editor of the divisions’ newsletter, the Political Communication Report, from 2014-2016.
+I am currently an Associate Editor of Political Communication, the official journal of the Political Communication Divisions of the ICA and APSA, and an Editorial Board member advising on the area of political communication for the Oxford Research Encyclopedia of Communication.

 I specialise in the empirical and normative study of political communication on both the individual and societal level.
 This includes studies of the democratic quality of how journalists and citizens communicate about political ideas, events, and people in different settings, from election campaigns to political participation events, and from social protest events to everyday life.